Key Numbers In Sports Betting

 In basketball betting, the key numbers are harder to identify.
 There are too many values in scoring.
 A free throw adds one, a shot inside the key adds two points, and outside of the perimeter counts for three.
 It’s not as readable as other sports.
 Having said that, victory margins go between one and nine points.

 If an NBA game has a 7-point margin between two teams late in the game, the losing team will foul a lot.
 The winning team won’t care about scoring, they will rather drain the clock.

-A six-point game equals to two long possessions.
-This often prompts a last, extra mile kind of effort for the losing team to make a steal, a foul, or getting the ball quicker to score more points.
+A six-point game equals two long possessions.
+This often prompts a last, extra mile kind of effort for the losing team to make a steal, a foul, or get the ball quicker to score more points.

 Oddly, even if seven is a key number, under 10% of games land on a seven-point margin.
 This is still the most likely number, though.

-To answer this question, first you have to answer this—is betting important to you?
+To answer whether or not key numbers are a big factor, first, you have to answer this—is betting important to you?
 Or do you do it for pure unfiltered fun and care little about losing?